skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 people really do think he's Vormoth, and are treating him like a very dangerous threat.

-The commander speaks again, "Come now Vormoth.
+The commander speaks again, "Come now, Vormoth.
 You don't want to start trouble here with all of these people about.
 Be reasonable and come along with us."

 Skeeve waves his arm saying, "No, no, no. You misunderstand.
 I am not..."